stennety/mywebsite/_posts/2019-03-28-semicolons-in-javascript-are-optional.md

 ---
-layout: post
+layout: "post"
-title: Semicolons in JavaScript are optional?
+title: "Semicolons in JavaScript are optional?"
 ---

 I won't make a suggestion for this nearly religion discussion using or omitting semicolons in JavaScript.
 But I experienced they are not always optional and omitting them can result in errors.
 So I will describe these scenarios and the workarounds.

 <!--more-->

 ## Error scenarios